mit-cml/appinventor-sources/calm-knitting-newell.md

 1. **Mode check** — If `mode == "Off"`, throw `SecurityException` immediately
 2. **Prompt filtering** — `AIContextBuilder.build(userId, projectId, screenName, mode)`
    only includes tools appropriate for the active mode
-3. **Post-LLM validation** — After the LLM responds and `LLMResponseParser` parses the tool calls (§8g Stage 1), `AIOperationValidator.validateForMode(ops, mode)` drops any operations outside the mode scope with warnings (§8h)
+3. **Post-LLM validation** — After the LLM responds, `LLMResponseParser` (§8g Stage 1)
-4. **Semantic validation** — `AIOperationValidator.validateOperations(ops, componentDb)`
-   drops invalid component types, property names, etc. (§8g Stage 2)
+   and `AIOperationValidator.validateForMode` (§8h) + `validateOperations` (§8g Stage 2)
+   check all operations.
+If any fail, the errors are fed back to the LLM for one retry.
+   If the retry also fails, zero operations are returned to the client with the error list.
-5. **Advisor belt-and-suspenders** — In Advisor mode, any surviving write operations are stripped and the response is marked read-only
+4. **Advisor belt-and-suspenders** — In Advisor mode, any surviving write operations are stripped and the response is marked read-only

 **When user first clicks "AI Assistant" and mode is `Off`**, show a dialog: